Which works best for you?

 There are also individual parenting educators who offer excellent programs.
 Many offer individual consultations to parents and families in their office or via digital technology.

-When selecting a program, ask the parenting educator some questions that will help you assess the quality and effectiveness of a program and its professional leaders:
+When selecting a program, ask the parenting education resource some questions that will help you assess the quality and effectiveness of a program and its professional leaders: